Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Extracting Coherent and Decoherent Qubit Errors Using CER

 \subsection{Fitting Model Simulation Results and Analysis}

 To anticipate our hardware-based experiments, we perform numerical simulations of our experiment in the simple case of a single qubit subject to a noise source coming from a nearby entangling gate.
 To measure the systematic increase in the magnitude of the error from the noise, the number of CNOT gates is systematically increased.
-Measurements are taken for hard gate cycles of 1, 3, 5, 7 and 9 CNOT gates and the simulations are run for 20,000 shots per random circuit.
+Measurements are taken for hard gate cycles of 1, 3, 5, 7 and 9 CNOT gates and the simulations are run for 20,000 shots per random circuit. {We used the values 4, 8, 12, 16 and 32 for the the sequence lengths}.
 For the simulated error model, we use the relaxation times from \texttt{ibmq\_montreal}, and introduce a coherent $Z$ error with an effective rate of $0.002$ to simulate the presence of coherent crosstalk.

 In our numerical analysis, we notice that $\text{lin}_P$ and $\text{cst}_P$ are strongly anti-correlated, inducing a large uncertainty for their difference $\text{lin}_P-\text{cst}_P$.
 This is well illustrated in \cref{fig:anticorrelation}, where we can further see that the sum $\text{lin}_P+\text{cst}_P$ is estimated with high precision and accuracy.
-For this reason, we contrast the coherent contribution to the error rates with the sum of the other contributions (see \cref{fig:simulation_budget}).
+For this reason, we contrast the coherent contribution to the error rates {from the hard cycle} with the sum of the other contributions (see \cref{fig:simulation_budget}).
 In the regime where the twirling operations are nearly perfect, the contributions $\text{lin}_P+\text{cst}_P$ can be interpreted as the sole result of decoherence during the hard cycle.
 More generally, one could make tighter upper-bounds on the constants $\text{cst}_P$, based on physical assumptions or on additional benchmarking data.
 For example, in \cref{fig:anticorrelation}, one could reduce the uncertainty on the difference $\text{lin}_P-\text{cst}_P$ by upper-bounding the constant $Z$ error $\text{cst}_Z/2 \leq 0.0005$.
 This would crop the confidence region and improve the precision and level of detail of the error profile, but would inherently rely on an assumption.

 In all of the computations, the error parameters appearing in the model described by \cref{eq:twelve parameters_app} are bounded between $0$ and $1$ (they are usually close to $0$).
 As such, we use the Trust-Region-Reflective (TRF) least mean squares algorithm to fit the parameters to the data \cite{2020SciPy}.
 We compare the estimated error profile to an exact reference in \cref{fig:simulation_budget} and find a satisfactory degree of agreement.